 Dr. Goldberg currently is a board certified ophthalmologist in Torrance, California and a managing partner at Wolstan and Goldberg Eye Associates.
 He is well known as a leader in laser vision correction surgery, refractive cataract surgery, and new techniques in corneal surgery and micro-invasive glaucoma surgery.

 For patient convenience, Dr. Goldberg maintains surgical credentials at Torrance Memorial, Little Company of Mary Hospital, UCLA, Torrance Surgery Center, Surgery Center of the South Bay, and NVISION.
-Dr. Goldberg also serves as the Chief of Department at Torrance Memorial, an Affiliate of Cedar Sinai Medical Center.
+Dr. Goldberg also serves as the Chief of Department of Ophthalmology at Torrance Memorial, an Affiliate of Cedar Sinai Medical Center.

 Dr. Goldberg currently sits on the American Society of Cataract and Refractive Surgery (ASCRS) FDA committee.
 He is among the first to implement these new eye care technologies in his practice and offer them to his patients.
 Dr. Goldberg is currently welcoming new patients at Wolstan and Goldberg Eye Associates.